netscaler/cloud-native-getting-started/on-prem/Unified-Ingress/README.md

 1. Deploy the guestbook microservice application (NodePort type service)
     ```
-    kubectl create -f https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/on-prem/Unified-Ingress/manifest/guestbook.yaml -n tier-2-adc
+    kubectl create -f https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/on-prem/Unified-Ingress/manifest/guestbook.yaml -n unified-ingress
     ```
      ![guestbook](images/guestbook.PNG)

-    **Note:** In case you have directly started from Section C and have not followed the Section B, then you need to deploy Citrix Ingress Controller and RBAC from Section A and Ingress from Section B to make Section C work independently.
+    **Note:** In case you have directly started from Section C and have not followed the Section A/B, then you need to deploy Citrix Ingress Controller and RBAC from Section A (Step 1 and Step 4) and Ingress rule from Section B (Step 2) to make Section C work independently.

 2. Add the DNS entries in your local machine host files for accessing microservices though Internet